paidforby/CafeLogon/README.md

 # improvements to be made
 include dependency install script
-make headless with phantom js
+test headlessness with phantom js
 auto run once your computer detects preset network
 add mac spoofer? or auto reset to anonymize your activity?